dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Approximate a slow external collaborator?
+* [x] DONE Approximate a slow external collaborator?
 For realism, we want to approximate both slow CPU intensive work and slow IO.
 * [ ] Consider a "RecordProcessorWithContext" interface and high-level consumer.
 This can give context of previously processed messages and upcoming ones.
 You should be able to express features like "debounce".
 Messages for the same key would be fused/bundled together.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
+* [ ] Change `load cpu-intensive` language to just `small medium large` or something because now I've decided that the app encapsulates the compute option.

 ## Finished Wish List Items